El holocausto

 The artwork vividly captures the pain and horror of human rights violations and war.
 Its universal message against hatred, racism and genocide invites reflection on history’s lessons and calls for action to cultivate inclusivity and respect in our present world.

-On January 27, 2025, El Holocausto was exhibited at the United Nations’ Palais des Nations, facilitated by UN High Commissioner for Human Rights, Volker Türk.
+On January 27, 2025, El Holocausto was exhibited at the United Nations’ Palais des Nations for the Holocaust Remembrance Day event, facilitated by UN High Commissioner for Human Rights, Volker Türk.